Did environmental factors contribute to your accident, like an obstructed view?

 The key to finding liability in these car accidents is to establish that the driver failed to meet his or her “duty of care” to oncoming traffic while making a left turn.

 Florida Traffic Law for Making Turns at Intersections

 When determining a driver’s duty of care when a car accident occurs, one only needs to refer to two Florida statutory laws.

 2. What Does Florida Statute 316.151 Say About Making Turns?

 Interestingly, there are more regulations for left turns than right turns for both drivers of motor vehicles and for bicyclists.
-For example, when there is a left-turn crash, there is a specific Florida traffic law that applies to drivers making turns at intersections.
+For example, when there is a left-turn crash at an intersection, there is a specific Florida traffic law that applies to drivers making turns at intersections.